BREAKING: Cristiano Ronaldo and Lionel Messi ruled out of Al-Nassr vs Inter Miami

 Ronaldo was ruled out earlier in the week with Al-Nassr head coach Luis Castro telling the press on Wednesday that the veteran forward is still recovering from a calf injury.
 He added: “Ronaldo is in the final part of his recovery to join the group.
 We hope that in the next few days, he can start working with the team.”

-Ronaldo and Messi have faced each other on 36 previous occasions in their illustrious careers and this may well have been the last chance they would ever have to play against one another.
+Ronaldo and Messi have faced each other on 36 previous occasions in their illustrious careers and this may well have been the last chance they will ever have to play against one another.

 Al-Nassr are halfway through their season, but domestic action has been put on pause and the Saudi Pro League will return on 14 February.
 Inter Miami are on a pre-season tour, which has allowed them the opportunity to play this friendly fixture against Ronaldo and co as part of the Riyadh Cup.